A Study To Evaluate Omalizumab On Exercise Capacity, Physical Activity, And Sleep Quality In Participants With Moderate-to-Severe Allergic Asthma

 • Maintenance oral corticosteroid therapy, defined as daily or alternate-day oral corticosteroid within 3 months prior to screening or during the screening period.

-• Treatment with systemic (oral, IV, or IM) corticosteroids within 4 weeks prior to screening or during the screening period for any reason, including an acute exacerbation event.
+• Treatment with systemic (oral, IV, or IM) corticosteroids within 4 weeks prior to screening or during the screening period.

 • Isolated diagnosis of exercise induced asthma without chronic symptoms.